Matthew Chapter Five

 Matthew 5:23 & 24

-Not only did Jesus expand the commandment to the spiritual but He also gives an example from everyday life.
+Not only did Jesus expand the commandment to the spiritual but he also gives an example from everyday life.
 Notice that Jesus says if someone has something against you whether it is justified or not.
 He says that, before you come to worship, you should be reconciled to them.
 So, how is this possible?
 How can we be reconciled to people that do not want to be reconciled with us?
 We must remember that Jesus is describing what the kingdom will look like during the Millennial Reign.
-This is after we have all been perfected to be like Him and are brought back to this earth.
+This is after we have all been perfected to be like him and are brought back to this earth.
 It is not possible to live up to this standard in this fallen world and that was the point that Jesus was trying to make.

 Matthew 5:25 & 26